Tropical Fock-Goncharov coordinates for $\mathrm{SL}_3$-webs on surfaces I: construction: Local webs

-It follows that the closed disk $\poly_0$ can be ``tiled'' by the dual graph of the local web $W$.
+It follows that the closed disk $\poly_0$ can be tiled by the dual graph of $W$.
 More precisely, the vertices of the dual graph are the faces of $W$, and the complement of the dual graph consists of triangles.
-In Figure \ref{fig:example-web-tiling}, we demonstrate this tiling procedure for the connected local web with non-empty boundary $W$ that we saw in Figure \ref{web-with-boundary2} above (after forgetting the punctures).
+In Figure \ref{fig:example-web-tiling}, we demonstrate this tiling procedure for the local web $W$ that we saw in Figure \ref{web-with-boundary2} above (after forgetting the punctures).

-This tiling gives rise to a flat Riemannian metric with conical singularities and piecewise-geodesic boundary on the closed disk $\poly_0$, by requiring that each triangle in the tiling is Euclidean equilateral.
-The result follows by applying the Gauss-Bonnet theorem to this singular flat surface. \end{proof}
+This triangular tiling gives rise to a flat Riemannian metric with conical singularities and piecewise-geodesic boundary on the closed disk $\poly_0$, by requiring that each triangle is Euclidean equilateral.
+Apply the Gauss-Bonnet theorem to this singular flat surface. \end{proof}